nicole-dwenger/cdslanguage-sentiment/README.md

 ## Description
 > This project relates to Assignment 3: Sentiment Analysis of the course Language Analytics.

 Sentiment analysis aims to investigate the sentiment, meaning emotionality or polarity and its temporal development in text.
-One way sentiment can be analysed is through dictionary based approaches.
-This means that single words are assigned sentiment values which are defined in a dictionary.
-Two of these dictionaries are spaCyTextBlob and VADER.
 This project provides a script to conduct dictionary-based sentiment analysis on a dataset of over a million headlines of the Australian news source ABC from 2003-2020.
-The script can extract sentiment scores using either spaCyTextBlob and VADER.
+The script can extract sentiment scores either using the dictionary spaCyTextBlob and VADER.
 Further, it visualises the temporal development of sentiment scores over time using 1-week and 1-month rolling averages.
 Running the script with both dictionaries also allowed comparing the two methods and their results.

 ## Methods